yuekaizhang/dynamo/docs/architecture/kv_cache_routing.md

 Example calculation with `overlap_score_weight = 1.0`:
 - Worker 1: cost = 1.0 * 8 + 10 = 18
-- **Worker 2: cost = 1.0 * 5 + 7 = 12** (selected - lowest cost)
+- **Worker 2: cost = 1.0 * 5 + 5 = 10** (selected - lowest cost)
 - Worker 3: cost = 1.0 * 2 + 9 = 11

 ## Events

-In Dynamo, we support KV Cache Routing for many backends that have different implementations of KV Cache.
-To enable this, we built a KVPublisher that can be plugged into any framework to publish KV Events.

-On the receiving side we have a KVIndexer which accepts events from the KVPublisher and puts them into a global prefix tree for tracking cached blocks across all workers.
+Dynamo supports KV Cache Routing across multiple backend implementations through a flexible event system.
+The KVPublisher component integrates with any framework to emit KV events, while the KVIndexer component maintains a global prefix tree of cached blocks by processing these events from all workers.

 ```text
 +----------------+                         +-----------------+